London, England: Some scientists are calling it “the most significant scientific discovery of the week.” Others are more skeptical.

 But the airport case has given new life to the old theory of natural birth.

 “This sort of thing is actually not uncommon in nature.
-There are species found throughout the animal kingdom that are known to procreate, with the baby developing inside a person, before being introduced to the outside world.
+There are species found throughout the animal kingdom that are known to procreate, with the baby developing inside a host, before being introduced to the outside world.
 And among mammals, females seem uniquely suited to this role.
 It’s almost like nature designed them to be able to carry children inside of themselves, though for what purpose is a matter for scholars to debate.
 Perhaps our evolutionary ancestors used this technique to keep their children warm during the Ice Age?
 Or because it freed their arms to carry more bags?
 I have no idea, nor do I know why you are asking me.
 That will be forty-eight dollars,” said my gas station attendant.
 When pressed for further comment because I was minutes away from a deadline and needed to hit my word quota, he observed: “It’s really just an academic issue at this point, one that’s fun to debate, but in no way has any practical application.
 It’s like wondering how Keith Olbermann keeps getting work.
 Who knows and who cares?
 By the way, is your company hiring people with degrees in gender studies?
 Asking for some friends.”

 (Disclaimer: The preceding post was satire.
 If you don’t have a sense of humor, you shouldn’t have read it).